 Recommendation for New Websites:

-- Locate the right tools.
+Locate the right tools.
 Get a Search Engine Optimization tool plug-in.
-This will help develop, and continue to redevelop, keywords and metadata that aids in the search engine ranking.
+This will help develop, and continue to redevelop, keywords and metadata that aid in the search engine ranking.

-- Know what the competition is doing.
-Check the backlinks of top competitor’s websites and submit there as well.
+Know what the competition is doing.
+Check the backlinks of top competitor’s websites and submit them there as well.

-- Don’t expect miracles.
-In 2019, simply creating a website demonstrating a great idea will not make anyone a millionaire.
-A business cannot expect to adopt a bare minimal effort approach of website management and expect to remain competitive with those who are actively pursuing and implementing advertising and marketing tactics on a daily basis.
+Don’t expect miracles.
+In 20, simply creating a website demonstrating a great idea will not make anyone a millionaire.
+A business cannot expect to adopt a bare minimal effort approach to website management and expect to remain competitive with those who are actively pursuing and implementing advertising and marketing tactics on a daily basis.

-- Become educated on the basics of website marketing and SEO.
-Technology and trends is always changing as well as how search engines rank websites.
-Get books, attend conferences, or find online articles are fantastic ways of staying informed.
+Become educated on the basics of website marketing and SEO.
+Technology and trends are always changing as well as how search engines rank websites.
+Getting books, attending conferences, or finding online articles are fantastic ways of staying informed.

-- Hire a professional.
-Thumbtack.com is a great place to find a local professional or freelancer to assist in website marketing if a business is unable to devote the time to general maintenance.
-I would highly-recommend avoiding professionals outside of the United States and stick to a local person/company.
+Hire a professional.
+Thumbtack.com is a great place to find a local professional or freelancer to assist in website marketing if a business is unable to devote time to general maintenance.
+I would highly recommend avoiding professionals outside of the United States and sticking to a local person/company.
 Although they are plentiful and offer low-cost solutions, many are not familiar with general local and/or language to be of assistance to small businesses looking to build within their region.
-Our rule of thumb is that if a business wants to build within their community, they must invest in their local community.
+A general rule of thumb is that if a business wants to build within its community, it must invest in its local community.